 Protecting your network with a security appliance is important, but equally important is being able to detect when a network or system has already been compromised.
 With an Intrusion Detection system, every packet across the network is inspected for malicious behaviour, with threats and anomalies being detected for review and remediation.

-Delivered as-as-service, we integrate network IDS into our Security Intelligence 24x7 service, ingesting network threat data for analysis and response.
+Delivered as-a-service, we integrate network IDS into our Security Intelligence 24x7 service, ingesting network threat data for analysis and response.
 This combines an operational framework for addressing threats with best in class technology.

 Detect suspicious endpoint behaviour and take action

 Threats to devices and endpoints are one of the largest challenges security teams face as remote and flexible working grows.
 As the threats have become more advanced and persistent, the tools to protect ourselves have also changed significantly.
-Far from signature-based antivirus software, EDR software uses intelligent analysis and machine learning to detect anomalies in behaviour that could indicate a breach.
+Far from signature-based antivirus software, Endpoint Detection and Response (EDR) software uses intelligent analysis and machine learning to detect anomalies in behaviour that could indicate a breach.

 However, EDR software by itself is far from an answer to this problem, as it requires a security team to analyse and respond to suspicious activity.
 Delivered as-as-service, our 24x7 Security Intelligence service, will provide a complete EDR solution including leading technology combined with our security response team.